Wail al-Shehri: Afghanistan

 Once al-Shehri and the other muscle hijackers completed their training in Afghanistan, they received $2,000 so they could return to Saudi Arabia to obtain new passports and visas.
 The al-Shehri brothers may have been assisted by a relative who worked in the Saudi passport office.
 Wail and Waleed al-Shehri received passports on 3 October 2000, and then obtained United States visas on 24 October.
 On his visa application, Wail al-Shehri provided vague information, stating his employer/school as "South City", and his destination as "Wasantwn".
 Al-Shehri indicated his occupation as "teacher", and that he would be traveling with his brother on a four-to-six month vacation, which would be paid for with al-Shehri's teacher salary.
 Although he would not be working while on vacation, consular officials nonetheless did not question if the al-Shehri brothers had the financial means to support themselves while in the United States.

 In late 2000, al-Shehri traveled to the United Arab Emirates, where he purchased traveler's checks, presumed to have been paid for by Mustafa Ahmed al-Hawsawi.
 Five other hijackers passed through the United Arab Emirates and purchased traveler's checks, including Majed Moqed, Saeed al-Ghamdi, Hamza al-Ghamdi, Ahmed al-Haznawi, and Ahmed al-Nami.
 The 9/11 Commission believes that in mid-November 2000, three of the future muscle hijackers, including the al-Shehri brothers, traveled in a group from Saudi Arabia to Beirut and then onward to Iran where they could travel through to Afghanistan without getting their passports stamped.
 An associate of a senior Hezbollah operative is thought to have been on the same flight, although this may have been a coincidence.

-Wail al-Shehri appeared together with hijackers Ahmed al-Nami, Hamza al-Ghamdi, and Ahmed al-Ghamdi on a video recorded in March 2001, and aired on Al Jazeera in September 2002.
-Al-Shehri was seen studying maps and flight manuals, but he did not speak in the video; it also included a segment of Abdulaziz al-Omari reading his last will and testament.
-While in Afghanistan, another video was recorded that showed al-Shehri reading his last will and testament.
-This video was released on September 7, 2006.
+Wail al-Shehri appeared in two al-Qaeda videos recorded in Afghanistan.
+In the first, recorded in March 2001 and released through Al Jazeera in September 2002, he appears together with hijackers Ahmed al-Nami, Hamza al-Ghamdi, and Ahmed al-Ghamdi; Abdulaziz al-Omari's last will and testament was also included, but al-Shehri himself does not speak and can be seen studying maps and flight manuals.
+The second video depicts him recording his own last will and testament; this video was released on September 7, 2006.